ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Methods: TVShow(title, genre, rating, releaseDate, plot, studio, String creators), TVShow(title, genre, rating, releaseDate, plot, id, studio, String creators), String[] getCreators(), and all the get methods inherited from Media

-    Description: TVShow class extends the Media class, but adds a data field for directors.
+    Description: TVShow class extends the Media class, but adds a data field for creators.
 This will be used to create TVShow objects to add to the database, when we pull from the rest APIs.

 * **Anime Class extends Media Class**